-We believe we see the world as it actually is.
-We do not.
-What we see, feel, think and remember is created entirely by chemical reactions in our brains which generate all sorts of mental errors.
-Each brain manufactures and lives by its own version of reality.
-If you are to manage or lead people effectively, you must understand what makes them – and you – tick.
-How the mind works determines our successes and failures, personally as well as professionally.
-But our hard-working neurons don’t always function to our advantage.
-The brain protects us, deceives us and glorifies us.
-It provides us with unrealistic optimism, excuse-making, wishful thinking, excitement, anxiety and depression.
-All of which distorts the truth, saves us from the ego-destroying effects of mistakes and prevents us from making good decisions.
+We think we see the world as it is.
+In fact, we don’t.
+What we see, feel, understand and remember is created entirely by neurological reactions which generate all sorts of mental errors.
+The brain lives in its own self-constructed version of reality.
+It protects, deceives and glorifies.
+It provides us with unrealistic optimism, excuse-making, wishful thinking, excitement and anxiety.
+All of which distorts the truth, saves us from the ego-destroying effects of our mistakes and prevents us from making good decisions.
 Our brains can make us smart, logical and open-minded but also vain, immoral, unscrupulous, unreliable and bigoted.
-Liberating the former way of thinking and restraining the latter requires an understanding of what constitutes “the human condition.”
+Liberating the former way of thinking while restraining the latter requires an understanding of why we do what we do.

 Topics include: